stefantalpalaru/golib/README.md

 Go and C code was not easy, because they mostly lack builtin gccgo support, but it was done.

-When building this library and programs using it it's important to leave the debug info unstripped because the Go runtime needs it.
+When building this library and programs using it, it's important to leave the debug info unstripped because the Go runtime needs it.
 So use '-g' in your CFLAGS and make sure you don't have '-s' in LDFLAGS (already done in **golib**'s build system) and if you're a distribution packager make sure that the